 A visual inspection should be done if there is any damage.
-If there was no damage found, the MIRI® Humidity incubator is prepared to be transported.
+If no damage is found, the MIRI® II-12 incubator can be prepared for transport.

 These labels should be glued on the box:

 - Label with the marked packing date - Label with the product name and serial number - Label with the country of origin - Warning labels "Fragile" and "Handle with care"